-- couldn’t manage competency management
+- Couldn’t manage competency management

-- reporting was inadequate
+- Inadequate reporting

-- system doesn’t support new standards such as xAPI or suggested learning
+- System doesn’t support new standards such as xAPI or suggested learning

-- no local support even though they said they had an office in Australia
+- No local support even though they said they had an office in Australia

-1. ERP Mergers with LMS
+1. ERP mergers with LMS

 For the vast majority of these systems, the leading application within the ERP is not the LMS.
-Most of these systems are put in to manage the company accounts or the HR function within the company and the learning management features are viewed by the people making the purchasing decision as a nice to have or “Value Add” in the deal, rather than a business critical component.
+Most of these systems are put in to manage the company accounts or the HR function within the company and the learning management features are viewed by the people making the purchasing decision as a nice to have or value add in the deal, rather than a business critical component.